carb222/Principal-Component-Analysis-PCA/README.md

 2. Ensure you have R and RStudio installed on your system.

-3. Open `PCA.Rmd` in RStudio.
+3. Open `PCA.R` in RStudio.

 4. Execute the code chunks sequentially to perform PCA on the wine dataset.

-5. Follow the explanations provided within the R Markdown file to understand each step of the PCA process.
+5. Follow the explanations provided within the R file to understand each step of the PCA process.

 6. Modify the code and experiment with different datasets as needed for your projects.